sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 You can tell a lot about a firm by what happens when the market gets ugly.
 Or when a plan is not working.
 Or when a client is anxious and just needs an honest conversation.

-That’s where the real product is.
+That's where the real product is.

 ## What we refuse to be (this is the important part)

 A lot of companies define themselves by what they do.
 Services, products, offerings.

-We think it’s just as important to define what you will not do, because that’s where incentives creep in.
+We think it's just as important to define what you will not do, because that's where incentives creep in.

 So here it is.
 The list.
 The stuff we refuse to be.

-### 1. We refuse to be a “performance story” shop
+### 1. We refuse to be a "performance story" shop

 If you want a firm that markets itself on cherry picked returns, perfectly timed entries, and hindsight graphics that make everything look obvious, we are not that.